- 501(c)(3) Not-for-Profit Finance

 Chapman and Cutler LLP has been called a market leader in municipal bond and lease transactions and has particularly extensive experience in municipal financings relating to transportation facilities.
 Throughout its history, the firm has acted as bond counsel, underwriter’s counsel or special counsel in the bond and lease financing of transportation facilities.

-Our experience extends to all areas of mass transportation systems, public and toll highways, streets and roads, by state and local governmental entities.
+Our experience extends to virtually all areas of mass transportation systems, public and toll highways, streets and roads, by state and local governmental entities.

 Municipal Bond Financing